5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_UsingCAMARAAPIs.md

     <td markdown="span" align="left">By means of the <b><a href="../CAMARA_QualityonDemand.html">Quality on Demand API</a></b> it is possible to use the network resources when a device connects to the network.</td>
   </tr>
 </table>

+{: .warning }
+For some of these mechanisms it is unclear how the network capabilities would be exploited by a device.
+It may be impractical when a device need to be exchanged.

 ## How to exchange devices during runtime?